njchakathon2020/mytravel-experience-api/README.md

       - */myTravel/users/{userId}/subscriptions*
          Methods: GET, POST
          Input: Must pass a valid userid as URI parameter
+         Response: All subscriptions of a user

       - */myTravel/users/{userId}/subscriptions/{subscriptionId}*
          Methods: GET, DELETE
          Input: Must pass a valid userid and subscriptionId as URI parameter
+         Response: A particular subscription

  **6. Location Information**
       This provides information realted to the location like get all station information, get service information for specific date,